 What if veterinarians could apply advances in human health to provide better therapeutic options for dogs and cats?
 At Aratana Therapeutics, we’re asking more than “what if” — we’re asking how and when.
 As a new kind of animal health company, our sole focus is on how to solve unmet and underserved medical needs in pets with serious diseases.
 We are working to bring together the intersection of advances in human biotechnology and veterinary medicine to develop solutions with the goal to help raise the standard of care for medical conditions in pets.

 As we hope our portfolio indicates, we’re passionate about giving veterinarians, pet owners and their pets therapeutic options based on cutting-edge science, as well as proven safety and effectiveness studies in pets.
 We are committed to evidence-based medicine.
-We run field studies and analyze data to evaluate both the safety and efficacy of novel therapeutics that have the potential to give pets with serious conditions a new beginning.
+We run pilot and pivotal studies and analyze data to evaluate both the safety and efficacy of novel therapeutics that have the potential to give pets with serious conditions a new beginning.
 Ultimately, these studies are crucial in helping to improve medical treatments and outcomes for pets.

 IMPORTANT SAFETY INFORMATION

 ENTYCE® (capromorelin oral solution) is for use in dogs only.
 Do not use in breeding, pregnant or lactating dogs.
 Use with caution in dogs with hepatic dysfunction or renal insufficiency.
 Adverse reactions in dogs may include diarrhea, vomiting, polydipsia, and hypersalivation.
 Should not be used in dogs that have a hypersensitivity to capromorelin.
 Please see the full Prescribing Information for more detail.